FlyingPig525/KotlinFire/README.md

 **Now with automatic tag insertion!**

 ## Usage
-**Currently, the only way to use KotlinFire is to clone this repository and make changes to the testing entrypoint, but will soon be available on gradle and maven.**
+**Currently, the only way to use KotlinFire is to clone this repository and make changes to the testing entrypoint or use the jar file from the latest [release](https://github.com/FlyingPig525/KotlinFire/releases/latest) as a dependency, but will soon be available on gradle and maven.**

 To begin constructing a template, assign a variable the `Template` class.
 The `Template` class contains a lambda function